 Prefetch is also like superfetch.
-It improves application launching process.
-It stores information and necessary data of programs which are frequently used.
-These data are stored in prefetch folder.
+It improves the application launching process.
+It stores information and necessary data of programs that are frequently used.
+These data are stored in the prefetch folder.
 As a result, users notice that common applications are starting faster than before.
 It also lessens Windows startup time.

 What’s the Problem of Keeping Superfetch and Prefetch

 Both superfetch and prefetch technology of Windows helps the programs to start faster and smoothly.
 In superfetch technology, Windows predicts some of your frequently used applications and stores its data in RAM(Random Access Memory) to use the data at the time of starting of that applications.
 So, it uses your memory for that task.